 An adrenaline autoinjector can save the life of someone who is having a severe allergic reaction (anaphylaxis).
-If you think you or someone you know is having an anaphylaxis, use the adrenaline autoinjector immediately then call an ambulance on triple zero (000).
+If you think you or someone you know is experiencing an anaphylaxis, use the adrenaline autoinjector immediately then call an ambulance on triple zero (000).

 What is an adrenaline autoinjector?